Please click on a question below to view the answer.

 Certainly………with a few cautionary words.
 There are many types of in-floor hydronic heating systems available.
 It is critical that the mechanical contractor be aware that your intention is to install wood flooring above his system so that he can engineer it properly.
 In traditional wood frame construction, my favorite type is the “Warmboard” system – which is comprised of an additional layer of plywood with the tubing inset into it.
 This allows a lower operating water temperature which is ideal for solid plank flooring installation, as well as a reduced cost of operation.
 Another option would be that which clips to the underside of the plywood subfloor with a radiant shield or reflective barrier and/or insulation below it.
 This is designed to accommodate wood flooring and allows installation to proceed in a traditional manner, albeit with shorter cleats (complete penetration of the plywood is contra-indicated).
 Wood flooring can also be directly glued down to a slab – using one of the permanently elastic urethane adhesives that I recommend under my Useful Links tab – or, a plywood subfloor can be applied over the cement.
 This can be glued or floated (a minimum of 5/8″ plywood is recommended, 3/4″ is better) and then the plank flooring can be nailed down in the normal way – again with shorter than normal cleats.
 In any application though, acclimation of the wood flooring, prior to installation, in the room with the system running at occupancy levels is necessary.

-We use a 7 coat, UV cured, solvent based polyurethane with Aluminum Oxide added to coats 4&5.
+We have 2 choices.
+A 7 coat, UV cured, solvent based polyurethane with Aluminum Oxide added to coats 4&5.
 It is “clear” or “natural” and no stain is used or available.
-This is a very durable “satin” finish that should perform well for at least 15 years before a slight scuff and recoat might help freshen it up a bit.
+This is a very durable “Satin” finish that should perform well for at least 15 years before a slight scuff and recoat might help freshen it up a bit.
+We also offer a 4 coat, UV-Cured, water-based polyurethane with Aluminum Oxide in coats 2&3 in a “Matte” finish.
+This closely mimics a European Hard Wax Oil finish in appearance but, has the durability of a polyurethane.
+This finish is also available in a “clear” or “natural” and, several colors are available, but not on every species and grade.

 This is where I get on my soapbox.
 As I said in the preceding paragraph, our finish should last for a long time.
 I don’t offer a warranty, because if I did, I would have to exclude everything that living with the flooring might cause – like scratching – as all finish warranties do (please take the time to read them).
 That runs counter to my grain.
 Why offer something and then dilute it to such a degree that it becomes worthless?
 Rhetorical question – sorry.
 I would rather provide an honest assessment of the features and benefits of my products and let you take it from there.
 I predict 10-15 years of great performance, easy – without an onerous maintenance regimen.